 Historian & Director, Studs Terkel Center for Oral History

-Peter Alter’s area of expertise includes but is not limited to the following Chicago topics: Immigration; ethnicity; religion; sports; politics; labor history; businesses; literature; and neighborhoods.
-Peter is also an expert in national politics.
+EXPERTISE: Peter T. Alter’s areas of expertise include but are not limited to the following Chicago topics: neighborhoods; immigration; sports; literature and politics.

 EXPERIENCE: Chicago History Museum (Historian & Director, Studs Terkel Center for Oral History, 2015-present; Archivist, 2010-2015; Curator, 2003-2010; Public Historian, 1999-2003); University of Arizona (Graduate Teaching Associate, 1993-99)